brikrey67/rails-views/readme.md

 - Define `show`, and `new` controller actions for `artists`
 - Create `show`, and `new` views for `artists`
-- Display relevant info for an `artist` when you visit their `show` page
+  - Your `show` view should contain relevant info about a particular artists: such as its `name`, `nationality`, and a photo
 - When you visit the `new` page, you should see a header with `New Artist` as text for your html

 If you finish early:
-- Research Rails `form for` helper method and think about how you would include a form to get user input necessary to create a new artist instance and have it persist .
+- Research Rails `form for` [helper methods](http://guides.rubyonrails.org/form_helpers.html#dealing-with-model-objects) and think about how you would include a form to get user input necessary to create a new artist instance and have it persist .
 What happens within Rails when we hit submit on the form?

 ## WE-DO: Artists Create Action (20 / 105)